-The philosophy of long-term successful operation of Solar PV Plants starts with effective O&M strategy.
-An effective O&M is more than following routine duties of module cleaning & adhering to maintenance manual.
-It starts with having a holistic approach of the plant, backed by global best practices & in-depth analysis.
+The philosophy of the long-term successful operation of Solar PV Plants starts with an effective O&M strategy.
+An effective O&M is more than following routine duties of module cleaning & adhering to the solar maintenance manual.
+It starts with having a holistic approach to the plant, backed by global best practices & in-depth analysis.

-Armed with flexibility, Solar Asset Owners can experience prudent industry maintenance practices offered by EcoSoch personnel.
-Diligent process is laid out to record status of each & every component in the plant for current operation & future reference.
+Armed with flexibility, Solar Asset Owners can experience prudent industry solar maintenance practices offered by EcoSoch personnel.
+The diligent process is laid out to record the status of each & every component in the plant for current operation & future reference.

 From Reactive to Proactive